copier-org/copier/docs/configuring.md

     will be rendered with the combined answers as variables; it should render _nothing_ if the value is valid, and an error message to show to the user otherwise.

--   **when**: Condition that, if `false`, skips the question.
+-   **when**: Condition that, if `false`, skips the question and doesn't record an answer.

     If it is a boolean, it is used directly.
-Setting it to `false` is useful for creating a computed value.

-    If it is a string, it is converted to boolean using a parser similar to YAML, but only for boolean values.
+    If it is a string, it is converted to a boolean using a parser similar to YAML, but only for boolean values.
 The string can be [templated][prompt-templating].

-    If a question is skipped, its answer is not recorded, but its default value is available in the render context.
+    If a question is skipped, its previous answer or default value is available in the render context.

+    Setting it to `false` together with default value is useful for creating a computed value.

     !!! example